 • flavoring, etc.

-2. Interoreceptive reflexes- reflexes, in which the conditioned stimulus is irritation of the receptors of internal organs by changes in the chemical composition, temperature of internal organs, pressure in hollow organs and vessels
+2. Interoreceptive reflexes- reflexes in which the conditioned stimulus is irritation of the receptors of internal organs by a change chemical composition, temperature of internal organs, pressure in hollow organs and vessels

-2. By effector trait, i.e. by those effectors that respond to irritation
+2. By effector trait, i.e. by those effectors that respond to stimulation

 • food